Multi-core parallel tempering Bayeslands for basin and landscape evolution: Background and Related Work

 \subsection{Badlands}

-Over the last decades, many numerical models have been proposed to simulate how the Earth surface has evolved over geological time scales in response to different driving forces such as tectonics or climatic variability \cite{Whipple2002,Tucker10,Salles15,Campforts2017,Adams2017}.
-These models combine empirical data and conceptual methods into a set of mathematical equations that can be used to reconstruct landscape evolution and associated sediment fluxes \cite{Howard1994,Hobley2011}.
+Over the last decades, many numerical models have been proposed to simulate how the Earth surface has evolved over geological time scales in response to different driving forces such as tectonics or climatic variability \citep{Whipple2002,Tucker10,Salles15,Campforts2017,Adams2017}.
+These models combine empirical data and conceptual methods into a set of mathematical equations that can be used to reconstruct landscape evolution and associated sediment fluxes \citep{Howard1994,Hobley2011}.
 They are currently used in many research fields such as hydrology, soil erosion, hillslope stability and general landscape studies.

-In this paper, we use \textit{Badlands} \cite{salles2016badlands,salles2016b,salles2018a}.
-This framework is intended to simulate regional to continental sediment deposition and associated sedimentary basin architecture \cite{salles2017influence,salles2018b}.
-In its most simple formulation, the Earth surface elevation change is related to the interaction of three types of processes, one driven by tectonic, another describing the smoothing effects associated to diffusive processes, and a last one representing the erosive power of water flow:
+We use Badlands \citep{salles2016badlands,salles2016b,salles2018a} to simulate regional to continental sediment deposition and associated sedimentary basin architecture \citep{salles2017influence,salles2018b}.
+In its basic formulation, the Earth surface elevation change, denoted by $\frac{\partial z}{\partial t}$; where $z$ is the elevation and $t$ refers to time in years related to the interaction of three types of processes: the tectonic uplift rate ($U$), the incision rate by rivers ($I$) and the hillslope processes ($D$).

-where $u$ in $m\cdot yr^{-1}$ is a source term that represents tectonic uplift.
-The total downhill sediment flux $\mathbf{q_s}$ is defined by: